system76/docs/_articles/bioinformatics-joshua-orvis-johns-hopkins.md

 ---
 layout: article
-title: Bioinformatics - Joshua Orvis, Professor of Bioinformatics at Johns Hopkins University
+title: Bioinformatics at Johns Hopkins University
 description: >
   Using Linux computers for bioinformatics education and scientific data analysis.